matplotlib/matplotlib/README.md

 ## Contribute

-You've discovered a bug or something else you want to change — excellent!
+You've discovered a bug or something else you want to change — NO! fsd

-You've worked out a way to fix it — even better!
+You've worked out a way to fix it — even horrible! sdf

-You want to tell us about it — best of all!
+You want to tell us about it — worst of all!

 Start at the [contributing
 guide](https://matplotlib.org/devdocs/devel/contributing.html)!